-Here are 8 great winter walks in Northern Virginia that are enjoyable even when there is snow on the trails and a nip in the air.
+Don't let cold weather keep you indoors!
+These 8 great winter walks in Northern Virginia are perfect for a winter hike even when there is a nip in the air.
 A little snow on the ground adds beauty to these winter hiking trails but always check ahead for inclement weather closures.

 Our favorite winter hikes in Northern Virginia favor mostly level, sometimes paved paths with scenery that is made prettier with a dusting of snow.
-A nice boardwalk can be perfect in winter, but try to avoid trails with lots of natural stream crossings, which often stay cold and wet.
+A nice boardwalk can be perfect in winter, but we avoid trails with lots of natural stream crossings, which often stay cold and wet.

 1. Great Falls Park Overlooks and River Trail, Great Falls

 We love to visit Great Falls Park when the weather is cold and snowy.
 Three waterfall overlooks are close to the Visitor Center and easy to reach.
 For a longer winter walk, hike the River Trail, then return via the Potowmack Canal Trail.

 The River Trail is one of our favorite winter walks because there is not a lot of elevation change for most of the hike.
 (Note that the southeastern end of the trail gets steep and rocky.)

 The River Trail offers fabulous views of Mather Gorge year-round, and the hike is uncrowded in cold weather (unlike the busy days of summer and fall).
 The trail can be muddy and slick in places.
 Be extra careful crossing rocks and approaching the edge of Mather Gorge.

 Our full guide to Great Falls Park River Trail Hike includes three loop hike options.